 CAPP gives teachers the opportunity to develop professionally while delivering rigorous curriculum to students interested in earning concurrent high school and college credit.
 Many current CAPP adjuncts report loving the experience and find it very rewarding.
 Most report being energized as a teacher once becoming involved with CAPP.

-Through an annual professional development stipend of $300 and summer workshops, CAPP teachers have the opportunity to enhance their career, meet continuing education requirements and accomplish goals.
+Through an annual professional development allocation of $300 and summer workshops, CAPP teachers have the opportunity to enhance their career, meet continuing education requirements and accomplish goals.

 Professional Development Scholarship